-Amazon EFS is integrated with a number of other AWS services, including Amazon CloudWatch, AWS CloudFormation, AWS CloudTrail, AWS IAM, and AWS Tagging services.
+EFS is integrated with a number of other AWS services, including CloudWatch, AWS CloudFormation, CloudTrail, IAM, and AWS tagging services.

-Amazon CloudWatch allows you to monitor file system activity using metrics.
-AWS CloudFormation allows you to create and manage file systems using templates.
+CloudWatch helps you monitor file system activity using metrics.
+CloudFormation helps you create and manage file systems using templates.

-AWS CloudTrail allows you to record all Amazon EFS API calls in log files.
+CloudTrail helps you record all EFS API calls in log files.

-AWS Identity and Access Management (IAM) allows you to control who can administer your file system.
-AWS Tagging services allows you to label your file systems with metadata that you define.
+IAM helps you control who can administer your file system.
+AWS tagging services helps you label your file systems with metadata that you define.

 Q. What type of locking does Amazon EFS support?

-Locking in Amazon EFS follows the NFSv4.1 protocol for advisory locking, and enables your applications to use both whole file and byte range locks.
+Locking in Amazon EFS follows the NFS v4.1 protocol for advisory locking and allows your applications to use both whole file and byte range locks.

-Q. Are file system names global (like Amazon S3 bucket names)?
+Q. Are file system names global (like S3 bucket names)?

 Every file system has an automatically generated ID number that is globally unique.
-You can tag your file system with a name, and these names do not need to be unique.
+You can tag your file system with a name, and these names don’t need to be unique.

 Q. How much does Amazon EFS cost?